-A student completing the communication/theatre curriculum will receive the Associate in Arts degree.
+A student completing the communication/theatre curriculum will receive the Associate of Arts degree.

-Foreign Language 2001-2002 Select 3 hours from the following: COMM 1110 Public Speaking Select 3 hours from the following: COMM 1100 Human Communication Select 6 hours from the following:3ARTS 2213 Art Appreciation MUSC 1100 Music Appreciation3PHIL 2111 Introduction to Western Philosophy3PSYC 1101 Introduction to General Psychology3THEA 1101 Theatre Workshop1Foreign Language 1002 or higher3 PHED 1100C and two PE activities
+Courses Hours

+Foreign Language 2001-20026

+Select 3 hours from the following: COMM 1110 Public Speaking

+Select 3 hours from the following: COMM 1100 Human Communication

+Select 6 hours from the following:

+ARTS 2213 Art Appreciation

+HUMN 2222 Western World Humanities II3

+JRNL 1101 Introductory Journalism

+PHIL 2111 Introduction to Western Philosophy3

+PSYC 1101 Introduction to General Psychology3

+THEA 1101 Theatre Workshop1

+Foreign Language 1002 or higher3

+PHED 1100 and two PE activities

+Freshman Seminar

-\THEA 1101 is a corequisite to THEA 1103 and can be taken up to 3 times for THEA credit.
+^{}THEA 1101 is a corequisite to THEA 1103 and can be taken up to 3 times for THEA credit.